 Climeworks uses renewable geothermal energy and waste heat to capture CO₂ directly from the air, concentrate it, and permanently sequester it underground in basaltic rock formations with Carbfix.
 While it’s early in scaling, it’s permanent, easy to measure, and the capacity of this approach is theoretically nearly limitless.

-CarbonCure injects CO₂ into fresh concrete, where it mineralizes and is permanently stored.
-Today, they use waste CO₂, which reduces emissions instead of providing carbon removal.
-However, it represents a promising platform technology for permanent CO₂ storage, a key component of future carbon removal systems.
+CarbonCure injects CO₂ into fresh concrete, where it mineralizes and is permanently stored while improving the concrete’s compressive strength.
+Today they source waste CO₂, but represent a promising platform technology for permanent CO₂ storage, a key component of future carbon removal systems.

 Project Vesta captures CO2 by using an abundant, naturally occurring mineral called olivine.
 Ocean waves grind down the olivine, increasing its surface area.
 As the olivine breaks down, it captures atmospheric CO2 from within the ocean and stabilizes it as limestone on the seafloor.